kofiCode/PublicDocumentation/weechat.md

     /set irc.server.freenode.autojoin "#clojure,#emacs,#weechat,#archlinux"

-Where `#clojure,...` are the names of the channels u want to join.
+Where `#clojure,...` are the names of the channels u want to autojoin.

-To message someone, do first letter then <TAB> complete it out.
+To message someone, do first letter then <TAB> complete it out their nick to save you typing it.

 To split your window vertically